colin6756/genepage-insight/README.md

      * 2 represents wheat
      * 3 represents arabidopsis

 If the User has either a standard or Easybuild terminal set up with requests installed, they can run the following command.
-This will reproduce the directories: ./example_list which contains a tabular results.txt file summarising the Knetminer findings on genes provided.
+This will reproduce the directories: ./example_list which contains results.txt summarising the Knetminer findings on genes provided.

 ```
-python genepage-insight.py example_list.txt mock_keyword_list.txt 1
+python genepage-insight.py example_list.txt mock_keyword_list.txt 2
 ```

 #### 6. Output information
+The output will be a tabular text file containing 5 columns of Genes, Knetscore, chromosome, gene start position and network view.
+To see an example of the result of the script, see ./example_list/results.txt

+The Knetscore column assesses the relevance of the gene to the trait or traits of interest provided in the keyword list file.
+The higher the knetscore, the more likely the gene is to influence the trait.

+The network view column contains URL addresses to networks of Knetminer which displays related orthologues, other traits encoded by the gene and publications etc.

 ## External tools included